-When the temperature drops to approximately 71°C, normal operating settings are restored.
+When the temperature drops to approximately 71°C, a message is displayed indicating that the FieldFox is leaving Temperature Control Mode and normal operating settings are restored.

-Measurement speed specifications do NOT apply in Temperature Control Mode.
+NOTE Measurement speed specifications do NOT apply in Temperature Control Mode.

 High-Temp Shutdown